List of G.I. Joe: A Real American Hero characters

 This is an alphabetical list of G.I.
 Joe: A Real American Hero characters who are members of the G.I.
 Joe Team.
 For Cobra characters, see List of Cobra characters.

 Ace

+Ace is the G.I.
+Joe Team's original fighter pilot.
+His real name is Brad J. Armbruster, and his rank is Air Force captain O-3.
+Ace was born in Providence, Rhode Island.
+His primary military specialty is fixed wing pilot, and his secondary military specialty is intelligence operations.
+He spent time flying pipelines and flying stunt planes for films before enlisting in the United States Air Force, and later transferred to the G.I.
+Joe team.
+Prior to joining the Joes, he worked as a senior instructor for the USAF Fighter Weapons Squadron "Aggressors" (pilot combat training school).

+Ace was released in 1983 packaged with the "Sky Striker" fighter jet.
+A new figure was released as part of the 1992 "Battle Copters" line, with his name changed to "Wendall Armbruster".
+The figure was repainted and released as part of the "Battle Corps" line in 1993, packaged with the "Ghoststriker" X-16 fighter jet.
+In the United Kingdom Action Force toyline, Ace was first released in 1985, then rereleased in 1987 with his hometown changed to Montreal, Canada.

+In the Marvel Comics G.I.
+Joe: A Real American Hero series, Ace debuts in issue #14 (August 1983).
+He is featured in issue #34 (April 1985), where he battles the Cobra pilot Wild Weasel in a dogfight over New Jersey.
+Both pilots run out of missiles and ammunition, and the fight ends in a stalemate.
+After G.I.
+Joe disbands following the series' end in 1994, Ace returns to stunt flying.
+When the team reforms in 2001 in the Devil's Due Publishing comic series, he rejoins on reserve status.

 Agent Faces

 Agent Faces is the G.I.
 Joe Team's infiltrator.
 His real name is Michelino J. Paolino, and he was born in Parma, Ohio.
 Agent Faces was first released as an action figure in 2003, in a two-pack with Zartan.

 His primary military specialty is fighting.
 His secondary military specialty is intelligence.
 Agent Faces was born with an uncanny talent for mimicry.
 After doing a brutally accurate impression of his first sergeant during basic training, he was sent to a top-secret intelligence school.
 There, he learned the tricks of cloak and dagger, and the use of advanced makeup and disguise techniques.

 Agent Faces appeared in the direct-to-video CGI animated movie G.I.
 Joe: Spy Troops, voiced by Ward Perry.